Manchester Liners: Peacetime operations 1945–68

 Manchester Progress, 5,620 grt, opened a regular mid-summer service to Churchill, Manitoba, on Hudson Bay in 1954, during the short ice-free season, bringing back grain shipped to the port by rail from the Canadian Prairies.
 Captain F. Struss, survivor of sinkings in both wars, retired in March 1954 after forty years service, the last ML Commodore who had gained his master's ticket in sail.
 That same year the Great Lakes service was extended to Chicago, and ML's pre-1914 service to the southern US ports of Charleston, Savannah, and Jacksonville was resumed.

 A USAF RB-36 "Peacemaker" ten-engined strategic bomber suffered engine fires on 5 August 1954, while en route from Travis AFB California to RAF Lakenheath Suffolk.
 The crew of twenty-three were ordered to bail out 450 mi west of Ireland at 03:40.
 The Manchester Shipper, inbound from Montreal, and the outbound Manchester Pioneer, diverted to the scene and despite bad weather were able to rescue the four surviving crew.
 The USAF's HQ Third Air Force sent messages commending the ship masters and crews efforts under adverse circumstances.

-ML's first two motor vessels, with engines and accommodation located aft, were commissioned in April 1956.
+ML's first two motor ships, with engines and accommodation aft, were commissioned in April 1956.
 The Manchester Vanguard and Venture, 1,662 grt, were designed for the Great Lakes service.
-Two larger motor vessels, the Manchester Faith and Fame, 4,460 grt, were commissioned in April 1959, and the Faith quickly became the first commercial vessel to transit the newly opened St Lawrence Seaway with its larger locks.
+Two larger motor ships, the Manchester Faith and Fame, 4,460 grt, were commissioned in April 1959, and the Faith quickly became the first commercial ship to transit the newly opened St Lawrence Seaway with its larger locks.

-Two ML vessels were involved in a successful mid-Atlantic rescue of airliner passengers on 23 September 1962.
+Two ML ships were involved in a successful mid-Atlantic rescue of airliner passengers on 23 September 1962.
 A Flying Tiger Line Lockheed Super Constellation was en route from McGuire AFB New Jersey to Frankfurt Airport with 76 persons aboard.
 Two out of four engines failed and the airliner changed course for Shannon Airport Ireland.
 After a further hour, a third engine failed and Captain John Murray made a successful ditching in darkness 560 nmi west of Shannon.
 All occupants evacuated the aircraft before it sank.
 The larger Manchester Progress acted as a radio relay ship, while Manchester Faith picked up 48 survivors.
 The other 28 persons on board the aircraft were lost when their rafts sank in heavy seas.